AlzaBox/AlzaBox-API-SDK-csharp/README.md

 # AlzaBox-API-SDK-csharp
-Libraries for easier use of AlzaBox API.
+- Preview of opensource libraries for easier use of AlzaBox API.
+- **Warning!** Use it for your own risk, now.
+- This project is licensed under the terms of the MIT license.

 ### AlzaBoxClient
 - has contructor with parameters to set test or production environment.